Natural Remedies for Heart Palpitations: Soothe Your Heartbeat Naturally

 It is therefore very wise to combine these two supplements to calm the palpitations.

-• Hawthorn berry benefits for heart
+• Hawthorn berry benefits: Nature’s beta-blocker for your heart

 Hawthorn extract (Crataegus laevigata or oxyacantha) contains heart-healthy flavonoids and proanthocyanidins.